 A perspective that offers a Winter start to the year, here.

 A perspective that offers a Summer start to the year, here.
 Scroll down to the section titled “Samon and the Celtic New Year”, unless you want to read the whole article.
 For what it’s worth, Wikipedia agrees with the latter.
 I have to say that I also believe that Samonios falls in the summer.
 You will see when the months are listed that many months end in -ios.
 So, either the Gauls were more concerned with the end of things, or that suffix is a type of proper noun.
 I believe the latter.
+The Sanas Cormaic states that the month Gam meant November.
+Which to me strengthens the argument.

 Remember that the Gauls recognized primarily two seasons, as opposed to four.
 So, depending on what you think of Samonios and Giamonios, whether they refer to the seasons literally, or the end of said seasons, will make the time of year that your calendar starts different than someone who disagrees.
 Though, this can still run somewhat smoothly, if you swap months in discussions.
 Segomâros Widugeni offers “Blêdani Galation”, or Year of the Galatîs” as a term to date years.
 So, BG as opposed to BCE and CE or BC and AD.